alexs2112/MonoRogue/README.md

 # MonoRogue
 A work in progress simple turn based roguelike written in monogame to learn how to use C#

-Not very exciting or interesting as of now.

 ## Run Instructions:
- - `dotnet run program.cs` in the terminal will compile and run the game for testing. `--debug` option to enter debug mode.
+ - `dotnet run program.cs` in the terminal will compile and run the game for testing.
+ - Optional Parameters:
+    - `--debug` option to enter debug mode
+    - `--seed <seed>` to input a seed to use for world generation

 ## Algorithms in use:
  - Dungeon generation uses a combination of Binary Space Partitioning, Cellular Automata, Depth First Search, and Kruskal's Algorithm to create world of Caves and Rooms connected by hallways.
 [DungeonGeneration.cs](World/DungeonGeneration.cs)